patriciagrau/wikipedia_article_analysis/notes.md

 - Created script for getting html files.
 - Fixed Wikipedia languages dictionary to follow UD names.
 - Started script for all files.
+- gold standard: How to analyse "Russia (Russian: Россия, tr.
+Rossiya, pronounced \[rɐˈsʲijə])..."?
+  - TO DO!!
+I did not finish that sentence
+- gold standard: I am writing all the lemmas in lower - should I?
+E.g. Russia russia -> decided to keep them capitalised
+- gold standard: "the ninth-most populous country" --> how do you analyse this?!